 What type of project have you always wanted to create, but haven’t yet?

 I have plans to get into slip casting within the next year.
 Casting will allow me to make bigger pipes in unique shapes, so I can’t wait to get started on that project.

 My other passion, aside from the arts, is travel.
 A few months before starting Wandering Bud, I traveled to Portugal.
 There are so many colorful, geometric mosaics and buildings all around Lisbon.
 My favorite spot was a castle in Sintra, just outside Lisbon.
 The castle appeared straight out of a storybook—it was so colorful with ornately designed mosaics and architectural features.
 I had never seen anything like it.
 I find myself thinking back on that trip often while making design choices.

 Tell us about how your relationship with cannabis first began.
 Do you find that cannabis helps with your creative process today?

-Before I met my husband, I had a pretty stereotypical view of cannabis.
+I used to have a pretty stereotypical view of cannabis.
 Everyone I knew who smoked in college fit that “stoner” stereotype, and I didn’t see myself having any part in that life as a hard-working, goal oriented woman.
-When I met my husband just after college, my entire view on cannabis changed.
-As a daily cannabis user, he is one of the most put-together, driven people that I know.
-Because of him, I began using cannabis occasionally and find that it fits best into my creative process when I am brainstorming ideas for new products and designs.
+After college, my entire view on cannabis changed, when I met cannabis users that were put-together, driven people.
+I began using cannabis occasionally and find that it fits best into my creative process when I am brainstorming ideas for new products and designs.

 What song(s) do you like listening to while you work or smoke?